kinshuk-644/codeial/README.md

 1) sudo systemctl start mongod

-Run the command on terminal to see the status of mongoDB(active or not)
+Run the command on terminal to see the status of mongoDB(active or not):

+1) sudo systemctl status mongod

 Go back to VS Code and run: